 6. have up to 10 times more charge cycles than lead acid and AGM batteries - could last a lifetime

 7. nontoxic and safe, very low fire risk - no toxic gases emitted, many built-in protections

 8. low self-discharge - easy winter storage, long shelf life

 9. Bluetooth equipped to monitor battery State of Charge with free app - built in battery monitor

 They are more expensive than lead acid however their advantages and longevity often outweigh the additional initial investment.

-This 12 V100 Ah LiFePO4 battery is designed for both house and engine start marine applications.
+This 12 V100 Ah LiFePO4 battery is designed for house marine applications to operate basic appliances.
 It has a built in 100 amp continuous draw Battery Management System (BMS) and is plug compatible with most lead acid and AGM charging systems.
 A Bluetooth battery monitor system for monitoring the state-of-charge of the battery with a free app is included.

 This battery measures 13x6.7x8.3 inches 330x170x210 mm.